vaphor/DataAbstraction/README.md

 - the Hmap package

 ## Install
 __Note : If you are using the docker image, the toolchain is already installed.
-You should directly skip to the Running section__
+You should directly skip to the Running section.__

 Running `make` should build the tool and create an executable named *dataabs*.